emezav/bulk_backupandrestore/README.md

 Select a category to backup, and a target directory (with write permissions for web user - apache, nginx).
 All visible courses on this category (and all sub-categories) will be backed up.

-When finished, a CSV file will be generated.
+When finished, a CSV file with the results will be generated.

 ## Bulk restore